phpMv/ubiquity/docs/contributing/coding.rst

    You can import this standardization files that integrates all these rules in your IDE:
      - :download:`Eclipse </contributing/phpMv-coding-standards.xml>`
      - :download:`PhpStorm </contributing/phpMv-coding-standards-storm.xml>`
+    If your preferred IDE is not listed, you can submit the associated standardization file by creating a new PR.

 .. |br| raw:: html